“Each story, set of images or movement deserves to reveal its own distinct character through music that is made-to-measure”

 ABOUT

-Giovanni’s music for dance ranges from his work with Martha Graham Dance Company and the choreographies of Principal Dancer Xin Ying, to collaborations with American Ballet Theater and soloist choreographer Zhonghing Fang, to works for Megumi Eda (principal dancer Armitage Gone!
-Dance) including the experimental work-in-progress “Scintilla”.
-He performs regularly in New York as guitarist and pianist.
+Giovanni's music for dance is equally distinguished.
+He has composed for the Martha Graham Dance Company, including works choreographed by Principal Dancer Xin Ying, and collaborated with American Ballet Theatre and soloist choreographer Zhonghing Fang.
+His ongoing work with Megumi Eda — principal dancer with Armitage Gone!
+Dance — includes the experimental piece Scintilla, currently in development.
+He performs regularly in New York as both guitarist and pianist.